 These are fun because no one gets killed.
 You’ll at least get something of value, while having a shot at multiplying your value.

 Plus, I think it’s kind of fun to randomly have a nice card sent to you—you didn’t research it and it’s not one you would have picked yourself.
-Kind of like when you tell your wife to surprise you with a new shake flavor (my wife got me a caramel Circus Animal shake last time…weird, but good!)
+Kind of like when you tell your wife to surprise you with a new ice cream flavor (my wife got me a caramel Circus Animal shake last time…weird, but good!)

 Serial Number